PRayno/moveon/README.md

 $moveon = new MoveOn($service_url,$certificatePath,$keyFilePath,$certificatePassword);
 $data = $moveon->findBy("person",["surname"=>"Foo","first_name"=>"Bar"],["surname"=>"asc","first_name"=>"asc"],20,1,["email","surname","last_name"],"fra");
 ```

+Due to a new limit set by QS, you cannot request for more than 250 rows.
+However, this library allows you to request for more lines, it will send multiple requests and merge the responses into a single one.
+This feature is only available if you don't request for a specific page.

 ### Save data
 Create and update use the same method ; if you want to update, you just need to provide the id of the entry.